 State Superintendent Reacts To Funding Gap

-SAN DIEGO California’s school districts are in deep financial trouble, but some in rich neighborhoods are faring quite well, according to a KPBS/Watchdog investigation.
+California’s school districts are in deep financial trouble, but some in rich neighborhoods are faring quite well, according to a KPBS/Watchdog investigation.

 In California, neighborhood property values should not determine how well a public school is funded.
 A 40-year-old court ruling was supposed to put an end to the funding gap between rich and poor neighborhoods.